Bernard Widrow: Work on AI

 In 1959, he got his first graduate student, Ted Hoff.
-They improved the previous adaptive filter so that it makes a gradient descent for each datapoint, resulting in the delta rule and the ADALINE.
+They improved the previous adaptive filter so that it made a gradient descent for each datapoint, resulting in the delta rule and the ADALINE.
 To avoid having to hand-tune the weights in ADALINE, they invented the memistor, with conductance (ADALINE weights) being the thickness of the copper on the graphite.

 During a meeting with Frank Rosenblatt, Widrow argued that the S-units in the perceptron machine should not be connected randomly to the A-units.
 Instead, the S-units should be removed, so that the photocell inputs would be directly inputted into the A-units.
 Rosenblatt objected that "the human retina is built that way".

 Despite many attempts, they never succeeded in developing a training algorithm for a multilayered neural network.
 The furthest they got was with Madaline Rule I (1962), which had two weight layers.
 The first was trainable, but the second was fixed.
 Widrow stated their problem would have been solved by the backpropagation algorithm.
 "This was long before Paul Werbos.
 Backprop to me is almost miraculous."